a-hamdi/GPU/README.md

 ### Files: `Huber_Loss.cu`
 I implemented a code that Performs the element-wise Huber Loss (specifically, Smooth L1 Loss, which is Huber Loss with δ=1) between two input tensors.

+## Day 79:
+### Files: `matmul_swish.cu`
+I implemented a code that performs matrix multiplication followed by Swish activation and scaling.
 ---

 ### Future challenges: